Restillence/bertopic_ecc/README.md

 4) Install packages from requirements pip install -r "(path)/.requirements.txt"

-5) Change the following Variables in the main script: folderpath_ecc = "D:/daten_masterarbeit/Transcripts_Masterarbeit_full/"
+5) Change the following Variables in the config file: folderpath_ecc = "D:/daten_masterarbeit/Transcripts_Masterarbeit_full/"
 index_file_ecc_folder = "D:/daten_masterarbeit/"
 sample_size = 10 # number of unique companies to be analyzed, max is 1729

+Note: If the Config file is not found, you need to set its filepath manually in the file which you are attempting to run.

 #useful videos to get started with bertopic: